Leica Q Typ 116 vs Sony A6000

-The Leica Q (Typ 116) and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in June 2015 and February 2014.
+The Leica Q (Typ 116) and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in June 2015 and February 2014.
 The Q Typ 116 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (Q Typ 116) and an APS-C (A6000) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica Q Typ 116 vs Sony A6000

-An illustration of the physical size and weight of the Leica Q Typ 116 and the Sony A6000 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Leica Q Typ 116 and the Sony A6000.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (23 percent) than the Leica Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the A6000 are weather-sealed.